 “Change is inevitable….Growth Is Optional (John C. Maxwell)”; “I’m not perfect…the fact that I’m ok with it, is”; “Do you have the luxury to look back..so you can look forward?”; “Stop hoping…start taking action” Thank you!!” – Russell Mazzola, Operation Strategies, Unsecured Credit & Underwriting

 “I thoroughly enjoyed your words of motivation and encouragement on yesterday’s call.
 I refuse to refer to it as just a “presentation” because you did not deliver it as such.
-Instead we were treated to a true motivational speech with the added bonus of interacting with you for real-time responses to the questions.
-I was definitely able to tell that you have a passion for others to really glean from the your lessons learned.
+Instead, we were treated to a truly motivational speech with the added bonus of interacting with you for real-time responses to the questions.
+I was definitely able to tell that you have a passion for others to really glean from your lessons learned.
 I, personally, walked away with some nuggets that I can certainly apply to my life.” – Celena Smith, Project Manager, Banking Industry

 Anonymous Comments from “Transformation” presentation (February 27, 2013):

-What did the speaker do well: “Related with his audience…Providing personal experience…Very open and honest… Great message…clear and precise…Presentation and speaking about personal experiences…Engaged the audience… Connected well with the audience…He was extremely passionate about his experience…Enthusiastic, well paced, interesting…Answered questions with his experience and what we can do…Great tone!
-Kept me interested!…He showed much passion about his transformation.
+What did the speaker do well: “Related with his audience…Providing personal experience…Very open and honest… Great message…clear and precise…Presentation and speaking about personal experiences…Engaged the audience… Connected well with the audience…He was extremely passionate about his experience…Enthusiastic, well-paced, interesting…Answered questions with his experience and what we can do…Great tone!
+Kept me interested!…He showed much passion for his transformation.
 I could relate to his experiences…Related to my own personal struggles and situation…He was very articulate and provided great suggestions…Motivated me to take control of my career…He had a wealth of experience stories that I could relate to…Personable, engaging session!
 Lots of great stories and experiences that will allow me to remember and connect with his key points…Interact with the audience…He was unbelievable.
-I thought I was attending church service…Conveyed information with excitement…loved the jokes…Getting message across and provide real life examples along with ideas to overcome obstacles…He was easy to relate to and gave great examples of his life…Gave life examples and answered the questions thoroughly…He was very transparent and provided real life examples of both personal successes and lessons learned…Shared both positive and negative making it easy to relate to the overall presentation…All the great tips and I also appreciated the advice regarding building a network and how to start.
+I thought I was attending church service…Conveyed information with excitement…loved the jokes…Getting the message across and provide real-life examples along with ideas to overcome obstacles…He was easy to relate to and gave great examples of his life…Gave life examples and answered the questions thoroughly…He was very transparent and provided real-life examples of both personal successes and lessons learned…Shared both positive and negative making it easy to relate to the overall presentation…All the great tips and I also appreciated the advice regarding building a network and how to start.
 Tom is a very inspirational speaker…related how he changed adversity to success.”